isuruwg/my-website/README.md

 I'm using Google CloudBuild to run tests and then deploy my app to GCP AppEngine automatically.
 The tests are defined in [cloudbuild.yaml](./cloudbuild.yaml)

 You can run CloudBuild locally by installing the necessary packages as shown in the [GCP official guide](https://cloud.google.com/cloud-build/docs/build-debug-locally) and then running `cloud-build-local --dryrun=false .` from the top level folder.

+# 4. Black
+I use Python Black to do code formatting.
+Run black by doing `black .` on the top folder after activating the `venv-dev` environment.

+# 5. PyTest

+Run `PyTest` by running `pytest` on the top level folder.
+The tests are defined in the [/tests](/tests) folder.

+You can do `coverage run -m pytest` to get the coverage report.

+Coverage report can be viewed by:
+- `coverage report` : Shows a report in the terminal
+- `coverage html` : creates a html coverage report.
+You can open this in your favourite browser. eg: `firefox htmlcov/index.html`